b5510546671/b5510546671.github.io/_pages/about.md

 <meta name="google-site-verification" content="uRuWypV4Afvin_rTRUUIJKYdupZOV_wjTAiDdlS7T84" />
 </head>

-Supavit Kongwudhikunakorn is from Bangkok, Thailand.
+Supavit Kongwudhikunakorn (ศุภวิชญ์ คงวุฒิคุณากร) is from Bangkok, Thailand.
 Currently, he is a Ph.D. candidate at the <a href="https://vistec.ist/" style="text-decoration:none;color:#000000">School of Information Science and Technology (IST)</a>, Vidyasirimedhi Institute of Science and Technology (VISTEC), located in Wangchan Valley, part of EECi, Rayong Province, Thailand.

 He is a member of Interfaces Team, part of <a href="https://brain.vistec.ac.th/" style="text-decoration:none;color:#000000">BRAIN lab</a>.